 As explained in The Power Paradox synopsis, “Enduring power comes from empathy and giving.
 Above all, power is given to us by other people.
 This is what we all too often forget, and it is the crux of the power paradox: by misunderstanding the behaviors that helped us to gain power in the first place we set ourselves up to fall from power.
 We abuse and lose our power, at work, in our family life, with our friends, because we’ve never understood it correctly—until now.
 Power isn’t the capacity to act in cruel and uncaring ways; it is the ability to do good for others, expressed in daily life, and in and of itself a good thing.”

 MindSet finds that high title people show a tendency to interrupt more often, more frequently appear distracted, use less eye contact, ask fewer questions that indicate genuine interest, and utilize more cynical and biting humor.
 Although this is obviously a far cry from being a universal truth, it is a pattern that is seen often enough that it would be wise for those of us in leadership positions to check ourselves to make sure the important skill of active listening is not deteriorating in direct relationship to the size of our office!

 It sometimes appears that getting more power within an organization has a similar impact on active listening skills to that of a frontal lobe brain injury.
 This is not a good thing.

-If you’re looking to sharpen your or a team members leadership skills, consider our MindSet Leadership Series (focused for Directors and Business Owners) or Propel Leadership Accelerator (fast-tracking front-line leader development) as a complete system to sharpen key leadership skills like active listening.
+If you’re looking to sharpen your or a team members leadership skills, consider our MindSet Leadership Series (focused for Directors and Business Owners) or Propel Leadership Accelerator (fast-tracking front-line leader development) as a complete system to sharpen key leadership skills and discussing things like active listening tips.